Would you like to see what we have written on a subject? Use the search below.

 What Does The Bible Teach About UFO's And Aliens?

-Not too many years ago anyone who saw a UFO or claimed to have encountered aliens from other planets - or even believed in them - was considered weird or out of touch with reality.
-Over the last 50 years or so there has been a major shift.
-Today the average person [at least in the West] accepts the idea of life on other planets and even visits from extraterrestials.
+Not too many years ago, anyone who saw a UFO, claimed to have encountered aliens from other planets, or even believed in them was considered weird or out of touch with reality.
+Over the last 50 years or so, there has been a significant shift.
+Today the average person [at least in the West] accepts the idea of life on other planets and even visits from extraterrestrials.
 Science fiction movies and books abound [and are very popular] to feed this hunger.

-Christians need to examine this [and other] issues with an open mind.
-Too often in history Christians have opposed new ideas or discoveries just because they were different from what they had believed.
+Christians must examine this [and other] issues with an open mind.
+Too often in history, Christians have opposed new ideas or discoveries because they differed from what they had believed.
 Missed opportunities and unfounded prejudice often resulted.
 [What might TV be today if Christians had been the first onboard instead of the last?]
 The most important thing is: What does the Bible teach about aliens?
-Is it really against what the Bible teaches or is it only against our preconceived ideas?
+Is it really against what the Bible teaches, or is it only against our preconceived ideas?

-As we examine the possibility of UFO's and aliens we must consider where this idea comes from and how it effects known Biblical doctrines.
-Note: I use the term "UFO" in the common meaning of space craft from outer space not the technical definition of Unidentified Flying Object.
-There is no question that there are flying things which we can't identify in a given situation.
-The real question is whether the explanation is from earth, is spiritual, or is from outer space.
-In everyday speech "UFO" has come to mean space ships and that is how we will use it.
+As we examine the possibility of UFOs and aliens, we must consider where this idea comes from and how it affects known Biblical doctrines.
+Note: I use the term "UFO" in the common meaning of spacecraft from outer space, not the technical definition of Unidentified Flying Object.
+There is no question that there are flying things we can't identify in a given situation.
+The real question is whether the explanation is from Earth, spiritual, or outer space.
+In everyday speech, "UFO" has come to mean spaceships, and that is how we will use it.

 Word Of God Is Truth

-The idea of UFO's and visitors from other planets has to explain how it's views fit in with what the Bible declares to be true.
-The Word of God is ultimate truth.
-There are some strong difficulties to be examined.
+The idea of UFOs and visitors from other planets has to explain how its views fit in with what the Bible declares to be true.
+The Word of God is the ultimate truth.
+There are some serious difficulties to be examined.
 Including the following:

 1. The Bible teaches that God created the universe in 6 24-hour days around 6,000 years ago.
-[For the scientific reasons behind this there is much good research material on Answers In Genesis and Creation Ministries.]
-If aliens [I use "aliens" to mean intelligent physical life on other planets] exist they must have been created within those 6 days.
-Genesis 1 & 2 makes no mention of any intelligent beings created off the earth.
+[For the scientific reasons behind this, there is much good research material on Answers In Genesis and Creation Ministries.]
+If aliens [I use "aliens" to mean intelligent physical life on other planets] exist, they must have been created within those six days.
+Genesis 1 & 2 does not mention any intelligent beings created off the earth.
 If they exist, why are they not mentioned?

-It may be argued that since the creation story focuses - but is not limited to - life on earth that mentioning off-world beings was unnecessary.
+It may be argued that since the creation story focuses - but is not limited to - life on earth, mentioning off-world beings was unnecessary.
 This is called an argument from silence and is considered a weak argument.
-Basically, it is a guess built on lack of evidence.
+It is a guess built on a lack of evidence.

-The fact is that almost all belief in UFO's and aliens is based on the unBiblical theory of evolution.
-The underlaying idea is that "since" life evolved on earth, it must have evolved elsewhere as well.
-The aliens may have been evolving for millions of years more than we have and so they also must be more intelligent and advanced.
-[Another argument from silence since there is no proven physical evidence for extraterrestials.]
+The fact is that almost all belief in UFOs and aliens is based on the unBiblical theory of evolution.
+The underlying idea is that "since" life evolved on Earth, it must have also evolved elsewhere.
+The aliens may have been evolving for millions of years more than we have, so they must also be more intelligent and advanced.
+[Another argument from silence since there is no proven physical evidence for extraterrestrials.]

-Since we know, from the Bible [and true science], that evolution is false, this line of reasoning fails.
-If aliens exist they are the same "age" as we are [6,000 years] and; therefore, there is no reason to believe they would be any more intelligent or advanced than we are.
+Since we know, from the Bible [and actual science], that evolution is false, this line of reasoning fails.
+If aliens exist, they are the same "age" as we are [6,000 years]; therefore, there is no reason to believe they would be any more intelligent or advanced.

-2. Adam was the representative not only of the human race, but also of all physical creation [i.e. he did not represent the angels].
+2. Adam was the representative of the human race and all physical creation [i.e., he did not represent the angels].
 It seems unfair that a separate creation would suffer because of Adam's sin without ever knowing the reason why.
-Their redemptive destiny would be tied to events on an earth of which they could have no knowledge.
+Their redemptive destiny would be tied to events on an Earth they could not know.

 We know that the whole creation has been groaning as in the pains of childbirth right up to the present time.
 [Rom.
 8:22, NIV]